-- A value-for-value exchange is proposed;

-- The five top paid officers are excluded;

-- Options exercised do not go back into the plan OR the company commits to an annual burn rate cap.
+A value-for-value exchange is proposed; The five top paid officers and all non-employee directors are excluded; Options exercised do not go back into the plan OR the company commits to an annual burn rate cap.

 RATIONALE: Security Based Compensation Arrangements Section 613(h)(iii) of the TSX Company Manual requires security holder approval (excluding the votes of securities held directly or indirectly by insiders benefiting from the amendment) for a reduction in the exercise price or purchase price or an extension of the term of an award under a security based compensation arrangement benefiting an insider of the issuer notwithstanding that the compensation plan may have been approved by security holders.